 It's an offence to carry out work in an AAI without an operations notice or within 6 weeks of submitting the notice.

-It's an offence to use a metal detector within an AAI.
+It's also an offence to use a metal detector within an AAI.